 Bring your A-Team

 The Google sprint book recommends a team to be seven or fewer.
 We went with five (excluding the facilitator — the ‘Sprint Master’).
-This worked out well for us: we all seemed to get a chance to talk during discussions, and the cross section of experience from each member was what we needed.
+This worked out well for us: we all seemed to get a chance to talk during discussions, and the cross-section of experience from each member was what we needed.

-So what about team member experience?
+So, what about team member experience?
 How should what you know of people’s skills and work experience influence the team composition?
 In our case, while Capacity Canada is very familiar with the problem space, exploring options for addressing that problem was in its infancy.
-We needed the team to be comprised of sector experts (social/not-for-profit; technology) without necessarily being experts in the proposed solution.
+We needed the team to be comprised of sector experts (social/non-profit; technology) without necessarily being experts in the proposed solution.
 We hoped for open-minded, design-sympathetic folks first and foremost.